-Top Ten Typically British Traits
+Top 10 Typically British Traits

 As a proud Brit girl, I know what I'm talking about.
-If you come to Lovely Great Britain, you'll find all these traits and more in the Great British public.
+If you come to lovely Great Britain, you'll find all these traits and more in the Great British public.

 Saying Sorry